A transitioning energy network and a flexible power future

 By combining and integrating multiple smart energy technologies, businesses can operate a smart grid in which they have complete control of their energy, such as:

-- Utilising stored energy to avoid using grid energy at peak times, therefore reducing energy costs
+- Utilising stored energy to avoid using energy from the National Grid at peak times, therefore reducing energy costs

 - Reducing consumption by optimising the supply voltage delivered to a site